smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 --------------------

 The terms used within the Clang AST generally align with those used in the C++ standard.
-Some key terms are listed below:
+Some key terms are listed below; the annotation "(Clang)" means the term is specific to the Clang implementation:

 * A *declaration* is, typically, a piece of syntax that introduces an entity such as a function or class into the program.
 It also usually